-In a dangerous drugs case, the victim may have to provide scientific evidence that a defective substance negatively impacted their health.
+In a dangerous substance case, the victim may have to provide scientific evidence that a defective substance negatively impacted their health.
 While injuries may be painful and apparent, this process can quickly become complicated and often necessitates testimony from a pharmacologist or other expert.

 What is Potential Recovery for Damages in Mount Pleasant?

 If a drug is proven to be harmful or dangerous, a person may file a claim for compensation.
-This claim could request recovery for physical injuries and the associated costs for treating them.
+This claim could request recovery for physical injuries and the associated costs of treating them.
 Along with pain and suffering, additional requests for compensation may include economic losses due to missed work or an inability to return to work.